koopjs/koopjs.github.io/docs/specs/cache.md

-# Koop cache module specification
+# Cache

-Any backend can be used as a Koop cache, e.g. PostGIS, Elasticsearch, Redis etc. All it must do is follow the specification in this document.
+Any backend can be used as a Koop cache (e.g. PostGIS, Elasticsearch, Redis etc.).
+All it must do is follow the specification in this document.

 ## Usage